-The quality and safety of our products is of utmost importance to us, to our customers, and to the general public, as any impact arising from our products' usability and safety extend far beyond its installation.
-To this end, we have implemented a robust quality management system in our production processes and obtained ISO 9001:2015 certification from SGS United Kingdom Ltd.
+The quality and safety of our products is of utmost importance to us, to our customers, and to the general public.
+Due to the application of our products in typically public or workplace environments, any impact arising from our products' usability and safety extend far beyond its installation.
+To help us consistently provide products that meet customer and applicable statutory and regulatory requirements, we have implemented a robust quality management system in our production processes and obtained ISO 9001:2015 certification from SGS United Kingdom Ltd.

-We also place a high priority on innovation and research and development, which has enabled us to create a wide range of fire shutters carrying different levels of fire and heat insulation for our customers over the years.
-These shutters are developed using our patented technology and are tested by reputable international laboratories like Branz, TUV SUD, UL and FM to meet numerous industry standards like the European (EN), British and other international standards.
+We also place a high priority on innovation and research and development, and have patented various technologies over the years, for example, technology which has enabled us to create a wide range of fire shutters, blast mitigating and storm shutters.
+Our fire shutters carry different levels of fire and heat insulation and are tested by reputable international laboratories like Branz, TUV SUD, UL and FM to meet numerous industry standards like the European (EN), British and other international standards.
+Our blast-mitigating shutters are tested by ABS Consulting Inc. in the USA and storm-resistant shutters are tested by Windtech Consultant Pte Ltd in Singapore.

 Customising our products to meet diverse customer needs is another example of the service we provide.
 Creating transparent panels and additional safety devices to enhance user safety for our industrial and commercial door systems is just one example.
-Another example is one of our patented innovations, the Louvred Roller Shutter, which can be operated to provide natural ventilation to common areas.

-It is this combination of focus on product quality, safety, innovation, and excellence which has helped us forge long-term relationships with many customers.
+It is this combination of focus on product quality, safety, innovation, and excellence which has helped us forge long term relationships with many customers.

-After-sales service is also of great importance to GDS.
-We provide preventive and general maintenance works, repair and replacement of faulty components and safety checks for our customers to extend the lifespan of the product and maintain a high level of safety.
+Our business scope goes beyond innovating, producing and installing our products as after-sales service is also a key part of our work.
+We provide preventive and general maintenance works, repair and replacement of faulty components and safety checks for our customers to ensure a high level of safety is maintained and to help extend the lifespan of the product.

-It is this combination of focus on product quality, safety, innovation, and excellence which has helped us forge long-term relationships with many customers.
-The end-users of our products operate across a broad spectrum of industries.
-Over the years, our products have been installed in iconic places such as Marina Bay Sands Integrated Resort, Resorts World Sentosa, Rolls-Royce Singapore's facility, Marina Bay Financial Centre, JTC Bedok Food City and HomeTeams Clubhouse, Khatib.
+It is this combination of focus on product quality, safety, innovation, and excellence which has helped us forge long term relationships with many customers.
+The end-users of our products operate across a broad spectrum of industries, and over the years, our products have been installed in iconic places such as Rolls-Royce Singapore's facility, Marina Bay Financial Centre, JTC Bedok Food City, HomeTeams Clubhouse at Khatib, Shimano Singapore Pte Ltd @ Bulim Drive and NTUC at Sunview Road.

-Material Factor FY2021 Target FY2021 Performance FY2022 Target Product Quality and Safety No major safety issue and negative feedback There were no major safety issues or negative feedback received from customers No major safety issue and negative feedback
+Material Factor FY2022 Target FY2022 Performance FY2023 Target Product Quality and Safety No major safety issue or negative feedback There were no major safety issues or negative feedback received from customers No major safety issue or negative feedback

-Our employees play a critical role in the success of GDS.
+Our employees play a critical role in the success of GDS, and we strive to create a workplace culture where our workforce is empowered and engaged, motivated and given the tools to develop professionally and perform to the best of their abilities.
 By attracting, developing and retaining the most suitable talent, we can better serve our customers and remain at the forefront of product innovation.
-Our human resource policies empower and motivate our people to do their best and support them in their personal and professional development.
+We are also committed to providing a safe working environment with strict health and safety controls, and promoting an inclusive work culture whereby all customs and cultures are fully valued and respected.

-At the end of FY2021, our headcount was 80 employees that included five part-time employees.
-Out of the total workforce, 94% were full-time employees and the remaining 6% were on part-time employment.
-All 80 employees held permanent contracts and there were no temporary employees.
-In addition, Grimm Industries Pte.
-Ltd. ("Grimm"), another major subsidiary of the Group, with principal activity of trading of production components, employed 10 people, all on permanent contracts.
-Of the total, nine were in full-time positions.
+At the end of FY2022, we employed 81 people at GDS, 77 of whom were full-time employees.
+During the period, we had four part-time employees.
+98% of employees held permanent contracts, and there were no temporary employees.
+Grimm, a subsidiary of the Group, with the principal activity of trading of production components, employed nine people, all on permanent contracts, with eight of them in full time positions.